-Every pupil is a member of a house team (Earth (green), Fire (red), Water (blue) and Air (yellow).
+Every pupil is a member of a house team (Earth, fire, water and air).
 They can earn house points by completing their Helping Hands cards.
-Cards are counted up at the end of the term.
-Each term, the winning house is allowed to wear non-school uniform in their house colours.
+Cards are counted up at the end of the Term.
+Each term the winning house is allowed to wear non-school uniform in their house colours.